jVanZwieten/punctual-intellisense/README.md

 Ports the simple (yet addictive) Visual Studio feature of accepting intellisense suggestions using the punctuation that will follow the suggestion.
 This puts the developer into a "forward thinking" posture in which after seeing the correct suggestion, he's already thinking about the code that follows after it.

+VSCode *sort of* does this already, but not consistantly, and not in proper undo order.

 ## Features

 * Accepts intellisense suggestion when the user taps any designated punctuation key, then writes that punctuation.
 Behavior is modeled after Visual Studio.